 “Every Standardbred horse should be treated with respect, compassion and understanding and shall receive a standard of care which allows them to enjoy a good quality of life while in the racing industry and on retirement.”

-We consider racehorse injuries and fatalities are an important issue that require research and understanding to minimise problems for our Standardbreds.
+We consider racehorse injuries and fatalities as an important issue that require research and understanding to minimise problems for our Standardbreds.